 Computing and Computational Sciences Directorate

-The Computing and Computational Sciences Directorate (CCSD) oversees ORNL’s immense store of computing power and its talented staff of computational scientists and mathematicians, conducting state-of-the-art research and development in computer and computational sciences in support of DOE's missions and programs.
+The Computing and Computational Sciences Directorate (CCSD) oversees Oak Ridge National Laboratory’s (ORNL’s) immense store of computing power and its talented staff of computational scientists and mathematicians, conducting state-of-the-art research and development in support of the Department of Energy's (DOE's) missions and programs.

-The directorate houses the Oak Ridge Leadership Computing Facility (OLCF), home to America’s most powerful supercomputer, Titan.
-In 2018, ORNL will deliver Summit, the next leap in leadership-class computing systems for open science.
-With Summit we will be able to address, with greater complexity and higher fidelity, questions concerning who we are, our place on earth, and in our universe.
+The directorate houses the Oak Ridge Leadership Computing Facility (OLCF), home to the world's first and fastest exascale supercomputer, Frontier.
+ORNL delivered Frontier to advance leadership-class computing for open science.
+Frontier enables us to address, with greater complexity and higher fidelity, questions concerning who we are, as well as our place on earth and in the universe.

-CCSD contains the institutional knowledge to transform basic science into cutting- edge energy and security applications critical to national interest.
-Our organization is committed to research and development in the data sciences, including the modeling, simulation, and analysis of rapidly growing data sources and is is a premier source for high-performance computing, applied mathematics, and intelligent systems research.
+CCSD contains the institutional knowledge needed to transform basic science into cutting-edge energy and security applications critical to national interests.
+Our organization is committed to research and development in the data sciences, including the modeling, simulation, and analysis of rapidly growing data sources.

 ORNL also has a rich tradition of artificial intelligence (AI) research dating back more than four decades and garnering more than ten patents.
 The laboratory's AI Initiative is dedicated to ensuring safe, trustworthy, and energy efficient AI in the service of scientific research and national security.
 CCSD has the expertise and resources required to continue advancing AI, as well as high-performance computing, applied mathematics, software development, and quantum information science.